wszqkzqk/live-photo-conv/README.md

     * `gstreamer`
     * `gst-plugins-base-libs`
   * gdk-pixbuf2 (optional, used for exporting images from attached videos, otherwise FFmpeg commands are used)
+  * gobject-introspection (optional, used for generating GObject Introspection information)
 * Runtime Dependencies
   * GLib
     * GObject